schmettow/New_Stats/Production/Getting_started_with_R.md

 Using identifiers is good practice for several reasons.
 First, it reduces problems during manual data entry.
 Second, it allows to efficiently record data in multi-method experiments and join them automatically.
-An example is given in Appendix \@ref(hugme).
 Lastly, the identifiers will become statistically interesting by themselves when we turn to linear mixed-effects models and the notion of *members of a population* \@ref(non-human-populations).
 Throughout the book I will use standard names for recurring identifier variables in design research: